-Individuals are classified as a curricular student when they declare a major, that is, when they are admitted to a curriculum of the College.
+Individuals are classified as curricular students when they declare a major, that is, when they are admitted to a curriculum of the College.
 The student must be a high school graduate, have earned a General Educational Development (GED) diploma, have completed an approved developmental program, or have been otherwise determined qualified for admission.
 The applicant’s academic record must contain all of the information required for admission to the College.
-A curricular student may be either a full-time or part-time student working toward completion of a certificate or associate degree at the College.
+A curricular student may be either a full time or part-time student working toward completion of a certificate or associate degree at the College.

 Students who have not requested admission to a curriculum may still enroll in courses by identifying the reason for enrolling at NOVA.
 Students are expected to declare a major prior to completing 30 credit hours of coursework.
 Students may be classified as noncurricular for purposes of the following: